 Shahi Paneer can be served in any major meal i.e. lunch or dinner.
 My favorite way of enjoying it is with some home-made garlic naan.
 You can serve it with any other Indian bread like roti, lachha paratha, plain paratha or puri.

-It can also be enjoyed with a rice dish like Jeera rice.
-Even plain steamed rice is fine to be served with it.
+It can also be enjoyed with a rice dish like Jeera rice. or just steamed rice.
 Just serve some raita like aloo raita, sprouts raita, or pahadi raita on the side and a delicious Indian vegetarian meal is ready.